anam-org/python-sdk/docs/api-reference/client.md

-# AnamLabClient
+# AnamClient

-This page contains the API reference for the AnamLabClient class.
+This page contains the API reference for the AnamClient class.

-::: lab.client.AnamLabClient
+::: api.clients.AnamClient